Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_file_handling.md

 ### Reading Partial Content

-To read only a specific number of characters from a file:
+To read only a specific number of characters from a file.

 **Code Example**
     ```jac linenums="1"